 • Non uniform light distribution can be resolved via lightpipe/waveguide technology and diffusing microlenses[44] as well as the proper choice and placement of luminaires.

-Fit for purpose illumination provides immeasurable advantages and benefits – and every New Zealander deserves to have safer, responsible, effective lighting in their community.
+Fit-for-purpose illumination provides immeasurable advantages and benefits – and every New Zealander deserves to have safer, responsible, effective lighting in their community.

 REFERENCES